Differences in Education between China and Western Countries

 This kind of comfortable, seemingly almost relaxed, individualised assessment can hardly be expected to be useful in the Chinese situation.
 In this situation, numbers and scores are essential to develop a reliable, fair and objective appraisal of a student’s ability and suitability.
 Competition for the best spots is cut-throat, and for each one their future depends on doing the best they can do.

-Independent Thinking and Working Collaboratively
+4. Independent Thinking: Copy VS. Working Collaboratively

 As a Western educator involved in teaching Chinese students (as part of the push for them to learn English and fit in with western society), there were two differences that I quickly found most noticeable.
 The first is their apparent lack of creativity and independent thinking.
 The second concerns their willingness to work collaboratively.